 Module 1 of the RN Prescribing course is self-paced and consists of five units which include learning activities, readings and reflective exercises.
 These are offered at various intervals to enhance your self-study process.
 Each unit contains several short quizzes designed to reinforce critical knowledge.
 You may take the quizzes as many times as you wish.

 Module 2 of the RN Prescribing course consists of 10 units which run over 13 weeks.
-This is a paced online module offered each semester, and a minimum of 10 registrants is needed for the module to be offered.
+This is a paced online module offered each semester.
+It begins on the first Wednesday of May, September and January.
+Students wanting to take the module after it has already started should register two months prior to the next available start date.
+A minimum of 10 registrants is needed for the module to be offered.
 (See the FHD website for information about semester dates.)
 The instructor and class members will participate in unit conferences and in videoconferencing sessions to discuss unit content and related issues.
 With the exception of the videoconferencing sessions, students can complete the course work at times of their choosing.
 That is, there is no structured class time.
 Students will be expected to complete two case studies and a final exam.

 Pharmacotherapeutics for Advanced Practice Nurse Prescribers, by Woo & Robinson (2016)